-- For Pupil: (victim) dealing with immediate problem or telling an adult.
-(Observer) intervening to discourage. - For Class Teacher: dealing with persistent bullying in own class whilst referring to Head of Lower or Upper School.
-The Deputy Head may be referred to for advice and support and parents involved. - For Head of US/LS: dealing with persistent or serious case of bullying, but with the full knowledge and support of the Head/Deputy Head. - Deputy Head/DSL: to be made aware of all serious and ongoing cases of bullying and will involve parents and the Head. - Head: dealing directly with a serious one-off case, thereafter refer to Head of Upper or Lower School or if deemed more serious SMT.
+For Pupil: (victim) dealing with immediate problem or telling an adult.
+(Observer)

+intervening to discourage.

+For Class Teacher: dealing with persistent bullying in own class whilst referring to Head of parents involved.

+Pastoral.
+The Deputy Head may be referred to for advice and support and

+For Assistant Head Wellbeing: dealing with persistent or serious case of bullying, but with the full knowledge and support of the Head/Deputy Head.

+Deputy Head/DSL: to be made aware of all serious and ongoing cases of bullying and will involve parents and the Head.

+Head: dealing directly with a serious one-off case, thereafter refer to Head of Pastoral or if deemed more serious SMT.